dad2cl3/pyLoreBot/README.md

 ### Search Capabilities

 Right now, the search is performed within the PostgreSQL database using native [full-text search functionality](https://www.postgresql.org/docs/current/static/textsearch.html).
-The bot supports searching based on all words provided.
+The bot supports searching based on all words provided and the default behavior for the bot is to replace uninterrupted whitespace between words with the *AND* operator "&".

 For example: